electronic Attendance Register (eAR) tracks attendance

 The sheet explaining attendance codes includes examples of when to use each one.

-We have added a new code ‘G’ for students who are on holiday during term time.
+We've added a new code ‘G’ for students who are on holiday during term time.
 The holiday is treated as an unjustified absence.
 Make sure all staff know about the change.

 eAR template policies and protocols